morganbengtsson/rpn/README.rst

    go build -o logger

-Finally run the cli interface with, and follow the instructions:
+Finally run the cli interface and follow the instructions:

 .. code-block:: bash